infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ## Authenticating with Supabase

-PowerSync requires a valid session token to connect to the Supabase backend.
+PowerSync requires a valid session token to connect to the Supabase backend, so we'll need to set up some basic authentication.

-We'll need a hook and context to manage our authentication state.

 ### Add Supabase Config Variables to Your App Config

 First add your Supabase config to your app's configuration.
+In ignite apps, config is kept in `app/config/config.base.ts`.

 ```ts
 // `app/config/config.base.ts`: